GaloisInc/daedalus/docs-src/source/user-guide/types.rst

-  The notation ?x is used for two unrelated features:  in types it refers to some unknown type, as in the previous example;  in parsers and value declarations it refers to :ref:`Implicit Parameters`.
+  The notation ?x is used for two unrelated features:  in types it refers to some unknown type, as in the previous example;  in parsers and value declarations it refers to :ref:`user-guide/implicit-parameters:Implicit Parameters`.

 Coercions